Property Tax Protection Program

 Cameron CAD Protests by Property Type

 Formal hearings have been growing in Cameron County every year, though 2023 was a bit of a backstep after years of constant growth.
-There were a total of 2,229 hearings before the ARB in 2023, down from the record of 2,635 in 2022.
+There was a total of 2,229 hearings before the ARB in 2023, down from the record of 2,635 in 2022.
 This was still the third-best total of all time and was another year that towered over the majority of the previous decade.
-The near-constant growth of formal appeals demonstrates that taxpayers are no longer satisfied with what Cameron CAD gives at the lower level and also shows just how valuable property in the county is becoming.
+2024 reversed things, with 2,344 protests appearing before the board.

 Single family homes have driven the recent spike in formal protests.
 After sitting at 484 protests in 2020, hearings exploded to 1,116 in 2021 and 1,277 in 2022.
-There were 805 formal hearings for homes in 2023.
+There were 805 formal hearings for homes in 2023, but this was also improved to 1,117 in 2024.
 Commercial properties have traditionally ruled the formal process and have always been on top of homes.
-In 203, there were 1,424 protests from commercial properties, one of the best years ever for the type.
+In 2024, there were 1,266 protests from commercial properties, a slightly down year for the type.
 Business property hearings have generally grown steadily over the past decade, unlike the swings seen in homes.

 Cameron County ARB Decisions with a ReductionSource: Texas Comptroller, compiled by O’Connor, and not affiliated with any appraisal district.